 Care coordination is a complex aspect of healthcare.
 Much of it boils down to a lack of effective and efficient communication.
-The healthcare system is a highly disjoined one that suffers from dysfunctional silos.
+The healthcare system is a highly disjointed one that suffers from dysfunctional silos.
 Care coordination failures often result in readmissions.
 However, when the transitions are patient-centered, hospital readmission rates can be reduced by half, from 17.9% to 8%.

 But what’s the answer to keeping all clinicians on the same page?
 Real-time communication is the answer.
 According to NEJM Catalyst survey respondents, improving real-time communication among care settings is critical to better care coordination.
 With this tool, all parties can work as a cohesive team.